Codepath-Group11/FitbitSwift/README.md

 [![Platform](https://img.shields.io/cocoapods/p/FitbitSwift.svg?style=flat)](http://cocoapods.org/pods/FitbitSwift)

 ## About
 FitbitSwift is an API wrapper for Fitbit written in Swift 2 and uses Alamofire, Locksmith, and SwiftyJSON.
-Swiftbit provides OAuth2.0 authorization and manages refreshing and revoking access tokens.
+FitbitSwift provides OAuth2.0 authorization and manages refreshing and revoking access tokens.

 ## How to Use
 Register your application on Fitbit.
 Remember to provide a callback url for your application and add a url scheme for your app.